Government in Norman and Angevin England

 England's four Norman kings depicted in Matthew Paris' 13th century Historia Anglorum.
 Row 1: William I and William II.
 Row 2: Henry I and Stephen.

 From the Norman Conquest of 1066 to the death of King John in 1216, England was governed by the Norman and Plantagenet dynasties.
 The Norman kings preserved and built upon the institutions of Anglo-Saxon government.
 They also introduced new institutions, in particular, formalized feudalism.
-For later developments in English government, see Government in late medieval England.
+Government in late medieval England continued to develop from these trends after 1215.